mohammed-mbarak/BLOG-WAVE-APP/README.md

-# BlogWave ⚡️
+# Postica ⚡️

 > A modern, minimal blog platform to write, manage, and publish posts with ease.

-## 📄 What is BlogWave?
+## 📄 What is Postica?

-BlogWave is a simple yet powerful personal blog application built to help you publish your thoughts, articles, or notes.
+Postica is a simple yet powerful personal blog application built to help you publish your thoughts, articles, or notes.
 It aims to deliver a clean, responsive UI and a solid foundation you can extend — whether you want a static-site blog, a full dynamic blog with CMS-like features, or something in between.

-## 🎯 Why BlogWave?
+## 🎯 Why Postica?

 - Built with modern frontend tooling (React + Vite) to give fast builds and smooth user experience
 - Easy to understand, customize, and extend — ideal for learning, hacking, or building a personal site